m0lentum/molentum.github.io/content/blog/2021/sf-ropes/index.md

 ### Data structures

+{% sidenote() %}
+2025 note: I'm not using this entity system anymore — consider this part a historical curiosity.
+There's still a graph structure inside the physics engine, which allows multiple colliders to attach to one body, but the rest of the engine uses a regular ECS.
+{% end %}

 I have this weird entity system I call the Component Graph that I've [written a bit about before][sf-graph] (though much has changed since).
 I thought it would be a fun test of its capabilities to try and represent my ropes entirely in the